Edit Like a Pro (No Experience Needed!): Intro to Free Photoshop Photo Editing with Lena Marchissotto - 2 sessions

 Whimsy!
 Explore monotype printing to create your whimsical artwork.
 We will print freeform monotypes and combine materials to create chine collé, collage, hand-painted prints and/or notecards.
 Tme to be free and whimsical.

 Frame it Yourself!
-Works on Paper with William Demaria - on Wednesdays - 4 Classes
+Works on Paper with William Demaria - 4 Sessions

 Budget frames cost $200-$300 and high-quality frames cost $400-$800.
 For any artist, framing is always a pervasive problem and sometimes a crippling cost.
 Fortunately, with a little bit of knowledge and the right tools and materials, it doesn’t have to be you can build the highest possible quality frame for approximately $80.